sql-machine-learning/elasticdl/docs/tutorials/elasticdl_cloud.md

 kubectl get pods
 ```

-To see the loss in worker pod:
+To see the loss in a worker pod:

 ```bash
 kubectl logs elasticdl-test-mnist-worker-0 | grep "Loss"